Dr Patrick McAlary

 Academic Interests

-Apart from medieval history, I am also interested in policy research and application.
-I took part in the Policy Challenges hosted by the Cambridge University Science and Policy Exchange and Cambridgeshire County Council and helped to produce a report about care experienced young people in Cambridgeshire complete with a series of policy recommendations for the Council.
-I also undertook a Fellowship at the Parliamentary Office of Science and Technology where I produced a research brief for MPs and Peers on Upskilling and Retraining the Adult Workforce.
-At Cambridge, I also worked as a Policy Research Coordinator at the Centre for Science and Policy.
+Apart from medieval history, I am also interested in the role played by parliament and ministers as well as policy, government and academic-policy interchange.
+I am a Researcher at the Institute for Government and I previously undertook a Fellowship at the Parliamentary Office of Science and Technology where I produced peer-reviewed work on Upskilling and Retraining the Adult Workforce.
+At Cambridge, I also worked as a Policy Research Coordinator at the Centre for Science and Policy and a Research Assistant at the Centre for Geopolitics.

 Selected Publications